 For example, Ford advertises the F150 can tow up to 13,200 lbs.
 But that is for a regular cab, long bed 2-wheel drive, 3.5-liter Ecoboost with the max tow or heavy-duty payload.
 The same truck without the tow package is limited to 5,100 pounds.
 Big difference.

 People who buy new RVs must match the towing capacity to the camper trailer they’ve chosen.
 Others decide years after buying the truck or SUV that it would be nice to take the family camping.
 The question then becomes: what camper can my vehicle tow?
 Here’s how to find out.

 Before we begin, we need to define a couple of terms:

 - Payload is the weight of all of the gear, passengers plus the tongue weight of the trailer.
 It does NOT include the weight of your vehicle.

 - Gross vehicle weight is the total weight of the car, passengers, gear, and fuel plus the tongue weight of an attached trailer.

 - Curb weight is the weight of the vehicle without any payload or passengers.
-Gross vehicle weight minus payload.
+It is gross vehicle weight minus payload.

-- Combined gross vehicle weight is the total weight the manufacture has determined the vehicle can handle including the vehicle, all passengers, cargo, and fuel plus attached trailers.
+- Combined gross vehicle weight is the total weight the manufacture has determined the vehicle can handle.
+This includes the vehicle, all passengers, cargo, and fuel plus attached trailers.

 - Max trailer weight is the most amount of weight that a vehicle can tow.